bartificer/programming-by-stealth/docs/pbs81.md

 The return value from `$.ajax()` is a promise, so we should not ignore it!

-The first step is to make use of that value, for now, let’s store it in a sensibly named variable:
+The first step is to make use of that value.
+For now, let’s store it in a sensibly named variable:

 ```javascript
 const randNumPromise = $.ajax({